manavsehgal/opentheme/_posts/blog/2014-12-15-content-strategy-for-startup-websites.md

 **author** Post author name.

-**date** Publish date for the post.
-Also decides the folder hierarchy for pretty permalinks.

 **title** Post title is picked up from here.
 Added to HTML meta and post masthead.

+#### Conventions For Blog Posts

+**date** Publish date for the post is now picked from file name following YYYY-MM-DD-Title-Of-Blog-Post convention.
+Also decides the folder hierarchy for pretty permalinks.

+**_config defaults** You can set/change defaults for category, layout, author based on type and folder of post/pages.

 ### YAML Data For Embed Plugins